siduction/sidu-manual/data/en/0520-lamp-start_en.md

 ~~~

 The manual page [LAMP-Apache](./0521-lamp-apache_en.md#apache-setup) contains a number of hints for customizing the configuration.
-The directory */var/log/apache2/* contains the log files.
+The directory **/var/log/apache2/** contains the log files.
 A look into them is helpful to identify error causes.

 **MariaDB**

-In the console the command
+In the console, the command

 ~~~
 # systemctl status mariadb.service
 ~~~

 shows the current status of MariaDB and the last ten log entries.
-The last twenty lines of the systemd journal are shown by the command
+The last twenty lines of the systemd journal are shown by

 ~~~
 # journctl -n 20 -u mariadb.service
 ~~~

-and
+The command

 ~~~
 # journctl -f -u mariadb.service